DevMountain/Alarm/README.md

 ### Understanding Alarm Model Object

 You have been given a file called ```Alarm.swift``` that contains your Alarm model object.
-This model object makes extensive use of NSDates and NSDateComponents.
+This model object makes extensive use of `Date`s and `DateComponent`s.
 Although we did not make you create this class from scratch, we expect you to understand why it was made and how each line of code works.

 Create an Alarm model class that will hold a fireTimeFromMidnight, name, an enabled property, and computed properties for fireDate and fireTimeAsString.
 The fireTimeFromMidnight property will store the time of day that the alarm should go off.
 The fireDate property will be used in part 2 of this project to schedule notifications to the user for the alarm, and the fireTimeAsString will be used to display the time of day that the alarm should go off.

-1. Your Alarm class will keep track of the time each day that the alarm should file, the name of the alarm, and whether or not the alarm is enabled. `fireTimeFromMidnight` stores an NSTimeInterval, which represents the number of seconds from midnight. `name` is simply a `String` representing the name, and `enabled` is a `Bool` that we will set to true if the alarm is enabled and false otherwise.
+1. Your Alarm class will keep track of the time each day that the alarm should file, the name of the alarm, and whether or not the alarm is enabled. `fireTimeFromMidnight` stores an TimeInterval, which represents the number of seconds from midnight. `name` is simply a `String` representing the name, and `enabled` is a `Bool` that we will set to true if the alarm is enabled and false otherwise.
 2. A UUID is a Universally Unique Identifier.
 The `uuid` on the Alarm object will be used later to schedule and cancel local notifications
-2. Add properties for `fireTimeFromMidnight` as an `NSTimeInterval`, `name` as a `String`, `enabled` as a `Bool`, and `uuid` as a `String`.
+2. Add properties for `fireTimeFromMidnight` as an `TimeInterval`, `name` as a `String`, `enabled` as a `Bool`, and `uuid` as a `String`.
 A UUID is a Universally Unique Identifier.
 This will be used in part two of this project for identifying, scheduling, and canceling local notifications.
-4. The computed property for `fireDate` is a computed property that each day will compute the `NSDate` that should be used to schedule a local notification for that alarm.
+4. The computed property for `fireDate` is a computed property that each day will compute the `Date` that should be used to schedule a local notification for that alarm.
 6. `fireTimeAsString` will be used to represent the time you want the alarm to fire.
 This is simply for the UI.

 ### Controller Basics

 Create an `AlarmController` model object controller that will manage and serve `Alarm` objects to the rest of the application.

 1. Create an `AlarmController.swift` file and define a new `AlarmController` class.
 2. Add an `alarms` array property with an empty array as a default value.